jorgearayac/enhanced-string-calculator/README.md

 > Task 6 leave me with the question on how F# pipelines work, and why drop variables.
 I learned effectively that `|>` is just a way to pass data forward without nesting or parentheses.
 > The power of data transformation pipelines in F# shows that instead of modifying loops or adding conditions, I could just add a new filter step, purely functional.

+> Task 7 is a jump in complexity, I read that in those cases it's better to use `if-else` conditions (didn´t know before).